nschoe/nschoeslabs/articles/2015-02-14-Lets-Have-Fun-With-WebRTC-Part-1.md

 ---
-title: Let's Have Fun With WebRTC! - Part 1
+title: "Let's Have Fun With WebRTC! - Part 1"
 description: WebRTC is a new technology that allows peer-to-peer media communication.
 It is fast (it relies on UDP), it is secure (all payload is encrypted -mandatory), and the best, simplest APIs have been implemented in web browsers, so all of this is available right now, without the need of any external softwares or plugins!
 In this series of articles, we will build some cool applications together to demonstrate the power of WebRTC!
 toc: yes
 tags: webrtc,web